Briones Travel Guide

-Briones and the Rioja region as a whole enjoyed several centuries of prosperity and relative tranquility, although several skirmishes occurred with neighboring Navarra, who wished to re-take control of the valuable Riojan territory.
+Briones and the Rioja region enjoyed several centuries of prosperity and relative tranquility.
+However, several skirmishes occurred with neighboring Navarra, who wished to re-take control of the valuable Riojan territory.
 Despite their best efforts, however, the region remained attached to the Kingdom of Castile until 1837.
-In the 17th century, Spain entered the so-called Siglo de Oro (Golden-age) and many important artist, musical and cultural works occurred during this time.
+In the 17th century, Spain entered the so-called Siglo de Oro (Golden Age), and many essential paintings, musical works, and cultural developments occurred during this time.

 Gastronomy & Wine